Contents

 Why are Chemicals Added to Tobacco Products?

 Additives were infrequently employed until the 1970s but have become commonplace, constituting up to 10% of a cigarette or roll-your-own tobacco’s weight.
 Roll-your-own tobacco contains a comparable quantity of additives by weight as factory-made cigarettes.
 Cigars and pipe tobacco generally contain fewer additives by weight than cigarette tobacco.
-Despite claims of being ‘all natural’, some cigars have been found to include flavor additives and high-intensity sweeteners.
+Despite claims of being ‘all-natural,’ some cigars have been found to include flavour additives and high-intensity sweeteners.

 The tobacco industry typically refers to these added substances as ‘ingredients’, asserting they serve to ensure product uniformity, establish distinct brands, manage moisture levels, and ‘restore natural sugars lost during leaf curing’.